getodk/docs/docs/collect-troubleshooting.rst

 Here are some possible fixes depending on your needs:

 * Ensure uniqueness of the property to filter on.
-In the form above, you could make sure that each color is only used once in the ``things`` list.
-There's no built-in way to enforce this restriction in ODK but you could use a spreadsheet constraint to do so.
+In the form above, you could make sure that each color is only used once in the ``my_list`` list.
+There's no built-in way to enforce this restriction in ODK but you could use your spreadsheet software to do so.
 If you're using an Entity List, you could use a constraint in your registration form.
 * Use a different item property to filter on.
-In the form above, if you do want multiple items to have the same ``color``, the form structure doesn't make sense.
-Maybe it should start by showing a list of items first instead and then any other :ref:`lookup expressions <referencing-values-in-datasets>` could filter by ``name`` which is required to be unique.
+In the form above, if you do want multiple items to have the same ``color``, you'll need to rethink your form design.
+Maybe the form should start by showing a list of items first instead and then any other :ref:`lookup expressions <referencing-values-in-datasets>` could filter by ``name`` which ODK guarantees will be unique.
 * Aggregate all of the values.
 For example, you could use a function like :func:`join` or :func:`count`.